Singularities on Fano fibrations and beyond: Introduction

 {\textbf{\sffamily{Singularities on log Calabi-Yau fibrations.}}} For applications it is important to go beyond Fano type fibrations.
 This was treated in [\ref{B-lcyf}] under certain assumptions.
 The general version was proposed as a conjecture [\ref{B-lcyf}, Conjecture 2.6].
-Our next result is a proof of this conjecture which also holds in the context of generalised pairs (see \ref{t-cb-sing-gen-fib}).
+Our next result is a proof of this conjecture which also holds for $\R$-boundaries and generalised pairs (see \ref{t-cb-sing-gen-fib}).